andreagrisafi/SALTED/README.rst

 :code:`from salted import equirepr, sparsify, rkhs, feature_vector, matrices, regression, validation`

 - Build equivariant structural representations up to the maximum L used to expand the scalar field.

 :code:`equirepr.build()`

-- Sparsify equivariant representations over a subset :code:`M` of atomic environment and compute RKHS projector as described in Ref.(4).
+- Sparsify equivariant representations over a subset :code:`Menv` of atomic environment and compute RKHS projector as described in Ref.(4).
+The non-linearity degree of the model can be defined at this stage by setting the zeta parameter :code:`z` as a positive integer (:code:`z=1` corresponds to a linear model).

 :code:`sparsify.build()`